 TRS Red Peanuts are sustainable versatile legumes.
 It requires much less water and it takes 5 gallons an ounce as compared to 80 gallons per ounce of almonds.

 Additionally, red peanuts are undeniably inexpensive as compared to other kinds of peanuts.
-Researchers even found that peanuts are cheaper which allows lower-income consumers to receive the heart health benefits of other more expensive nuts.
 It should be noted, however, that before consumption, raw peanuts should first be washed if not cooked.